-We are a manufacturer, marketer and distributor of a diversified range of homeopathic and health products that are offered to the general public.
+We are a manufacturer, marketer and distributor of a diversified range of homeopathic and health care products that are offered to the general public.
 We are also engaged in the research and development of potential over-the-counter ("OTC") drug, natural base health products along with supplements, personal care and cosmeceutical products.

-Our primary business is the manufacture, distribution, marketing and sale of OTC cold remedy products to consumers through national chain, regional, specialty and local retail stores.
-Our flagship brand is Cold-EEZE^O Cold Remedy and our principal product is Cold-EEZE^O Cold Remedy zinc gluconate lozenges, proven in clinical studies to reduce the duration and severity of symptoms of the common cold by 42%.
-In addition to Cold-EEZE[®] Cold Remedy lozenges, we market and distribute non-lozenge forms of our proprietary zinc gluconate formulation, (i) Cold-EEZE[®] Cold Remedy QuickMelts[®] and (ii) Cold-EEZE[®] Cold Remedy Oral Spray.
-In Fiscal 2013, we expanded our Cold-EEZE[®] Cold Remedy QuickMelts[®] product line and began shipments to retailers in July 2013 Cold-EEZE[®] Plus Immune Support + Energy QuickMelts[®].
-In Fiscal 2014 we began shipments in June 2014 of Cold-EEZE[®] Plus Natural Multi-Symptom QuickMelts[®].
-Each of these new Cold-EEZE[®] QuickMelts[®] products are based on our proprietary zinc gluconate formulation in combination with certain natural (i) immune system support, (ii) energy, (iii) sleep and relaxation, and/or (iv) cold and flu symptom relieving active ingredients.
+Our primary business is the manufacture, distribution, marketing and sale of OTC health care and cold remedy products to consumers through national chain, regional, specialty and local retail stores.
+Our flagship brand is Cold-EEZE® and our principal product is Cold-EEZE® cold remedy zinc gluconate lozenges, proven in clinical studies to reduce the duration and severity of symptoms of the common cold.
+In addition to Cold-EEZE® cold remedy lozenges, we market and distribute non-lozenge forms of our proprietary zinc gluconate formulation, (i) Cold-EEZE® cold remedy QuickMelts® and (ii) Cold-EEZE® cold remedy Oral Spray.
+In Fiscal 2013, we expanded our Cold-EEZE® cold remedy QuickMelts® product line and began shipments to retailers in July 2013 Cold-EEZE® Plus Immune Support + Energy QuickMelts®.
+In Fiscal 2014 we began shipments in June 2014 of Cold-EEZE® Plus Natural Multi-Symptom QuickMelts®.
+Each of these new Cold-EEZE® QuickMelts® products are based on our proprietary zinc gluconate formulation in combination with certain natural (i) immune system support, (ii) energy, (iii) sleep and relaxation, and/or (iv) cold and flu symptom relieving active ingredients.
+In Fiscal 2015, we introduced three new Cold-EEZE® product line extensions: (i) a Cold-EEZE® Multi-Symptom Relief for Cold and Flu lozenge, (ii) a Cold-EEZE® Daytime and Nighttime Multi-Symptom Relief in liquid form for each of adults and children, and (iii) Cold-EEZE® Natural Allergy Relief caplets for indoor and outdoor allergies.
+Shipments for these three new Cold-EEZE® product line extensions began in the third quarter of Fiscal 2015.

-Cold-EEZE Ocld Remedy is an established product in the health care and cold remedy market.
-For Fiscal 2014, 2013 and 2012, our revenues have come principally from our OTC cold remedy products.
-For Fiscal 2014 and 2013, our net sales for each period were related to markets in the United States.
+Cold-EEZE[®] is an established product in the health care and cough-cold market.
+For Fiscal 2015, 2014 and 2013, our revenues have come principally from our OTC health care and cold remedy products.
+For Fiscal 2015, 2014 and 2013, our net sales for each period were related to markets in the United States.

 We use a December 31 year-end for financial reporting purposes.
-References herein to the fiscal year ended December 31, 2014 shall be the term "Fiscal 2014" and references to other "Fiscal" years shall mean the year, which ended on December 31 of the year indicated.
+References herein to the fiscal year ended December 31, 2015 shall be the term "Fiscal 2015" and references to other "Fiscal" years shall mean the year, which ended on December 31 of the year indicated.

-We are a corporation organized in Nevada in July 1989.
+We were initially organized as a corporation in Nevada in July 1989.
+Effective June 18, 2015, we changed our state of incorporation from the State of Nevada to the State of Delaware.
 Our principal executive offices are located at 621 N. Shady Retreat Road, Doylestown, Pennsylvania 18901 and our telephone number is 215-345-0919.
 The terms, "we", "us" and the "Company" refer to the Company together with its consolidated subsidiaries unless the context otherwise requires.